-During the wash-up over the raging tidal wave of emotions unleashed in all week, found it necessary to deny that Ross Moriarty's withdrawal had been pre-planned.
+During the wash-up over the raging tidal wave of emotions unleashed in Cardiff all week, Wales found it necessary to deny that Ross Moriarty’s withdrawal had been pre-planned.

 If anything all the more so in the absence of a coherent reason.
 Nobody can argue that it cost Wales the game because nobody knows but Moriarty’s premature removal clearly had a profound effect on what followed in his avoidable absence.